 Not all super funds are created equal.
 Industry super funds and retail funds charge very different fees, investment performance can vary significantly between funds, and so can insurance cover.
 The fund you choose to be with can make a noticeable difference to your retirement balance, as AustralianSuper member Lynnsy discovered.

 Lynnsy wasn’t always with AustralianSuper.
-But a rude awakening when applying for a bank loan to renovate her home showed Lynnsy the importance of choosing a fund with proven long-term performance and low fees.
-After some research she learnt how these things could all have a substantial impact on her retirement income.
+But a rude awakening when applying for a bank loan to renovate her home showed Lynnsy the importance of choosing a fund with a proven history of long-term performance1.
+After some research she learnt how this could have a substantial impact on her retirement income.

 Watch Lynnsy’s story and see how she got her super back on track with AustralianSuper.